Distributional Inverse Homogenization: Background

 One might be interested in replacing the computation of $G^\dagger$ using a surrogate model.
 This serve two purposes: i) it amortizes the cost of the forward map; and ii) it enables the differentiation of possibly ``black-box''\slash discontinuous forward maps $G^\dagger$.
 Ideally, we would like our surrogate model, $G^\phi$ with parameters $\phi$, to be accurate for $z\sim\bP_z^\dagger$.
 As $\bP_z^\dagger$ is not known, we instead choose $\phi$ so that $G^{\phi}(z)\approx G^\dagger(z)$ for $z\sim\bP_z(\theta')$ with $\theta'$ an estimate of $\theta^\star$.
 We formalize this as a bilevel optimization problem seeking

 This methodology is developed in depth in~\cite{akyildiz2025efficient, vadeboncoeur2025efficient, Zhangetal2026, zhang2026bilo} with various implementation strategies and approximations involving physics residuals or non-differentiable ``black-box'' models.
-If one where interested in using surrogate acceleration in the periodic case, it is straightforward to combine~\cite{Bhattacharyaetal2024} and~\cite{vadeboncoeur2025efficient, akyildiz2025efficient}.
+If one were interested in using surrogate acceleration in the periodic case with neural operators, it is straightforward to combine~\cite{Bhattacharyaetal2024} and~\cite{vadeboncoeur2025efficient, akyildiz2025efficient}.
+This work will explore a different surrogate modelling strategy in the stochastic homogenization case, using simple feedforward multilayer perceptron neural networks.